You can find Part I of this series here

 He calls him Pantalaimon.
 He has Lyra always call him ‘Pan’, but the narration always use his full name.

-The full name is the first version we read and the one we see most often and it conveys in its form much that is useful and informative of character: it’s fantasy-ish, classical-ish, with vague associations of both mythology and classic children’s literature.
-It’s not the kind of name we associate with any particular thing in our own world – not the kind of think people are called, or pets.
-If it reminds the reader of anything it feels a bit like the name of a god or a demon from classical or Biblical mythology.
-It feels Greek and that bounces off the word 'daemon', with is Greek æsc vibe, to start building this particular resonance of the mythological/historical/scientific.
+The full name conveys in its form much that is useful and informative of character: it is a fresh invention and therefore 'fantasyish' but it also immediately connotes a kind of authenticity.
+It's not just a random jumble of letters but clearly Greek in derivation, a bit classical, a bit mythological-feeling.
+It's a name, but not the kind of name anything from our own quotidian is called.
+That's not a person name, or a pet's name If it reminds the reader of anything it feels a bit like the name of a god or a demon.
+It's Greek derivation bounces off the word 'daemon', with is Greek æsc vibe, to start building this particular resonance of the mythological, the historical, the scientific...
 But it also has just a touch of the familiar.
-The ‘-mon’ ending sounds almost surname-y which suits the way in which Pantalaimon acts somewhat like the fussy nanny of a wayward child mistress.
+The ‘-mon’ ending sounds almost surname-y, and that suits the way in which Pantalaimon acts somewhat like the fussy nanny of a wayward little mistress.

-So the written word ‘Pantalaimon’ is loaded with cues and clues.
+...
+So it'0s fair to say the written word ‘Pantalaimon’ is loaded with cues and clues.

 Equally significant is that it is a long and formal version of a name that Pullman can use in his narration in order to make clear the contrast of Lyra’s casual, intimate ‘Pan’.

 And all this is important because Pantalaimon’s name is, in a written medium, his primary signifier.
 A novel’s medium is words.
-We know characters foremost by the word that labels them.
-We know a character has arrived in a scene because the narrator says, “John arrived on the scene”.
+We know characters foremost by the word that labels them; they are that label.
 We experience characters in a novel name-first.

-It sounds complex, but it’s as simple as this: in books we read characters, on screen we see characters.
+If I've made the point it sound complex, it’s as simple as this: in books we read characters, on screen we see characters.
 In books we know them by their name, on screen by their appearance.

 It’s another example of how story and storytelling are one and the same at least in the hands of skilled practitioner like Pullman.
 He has created dæmons through and for the novel form.
 The Pantalaimon/Pan name is something that specifically and significantly serves this story in a word-led telling, and which specifically does not serve a visual medium.